-If you’re a UX freelancer (one of those front page web interface design types) you may be interested in a new survey which reveals how much you can expect to get paid in the industry.
+If you’re a UX freelancer (one of those front page web interface design types), you may not always know how much you should expect to get paid in the industry.

 According to the latest statistics, UX contractors have been enjoying a steady increase in both demand for their services, and the fees they can negotiate for their time and effort.

 In the six months leading to October 2018, 878 contract jobs requiring a UX designer were reported – up by 72 (over 8%) from the same period the previous year.

 The additional demand saw a rise in the median daily rate, up 6.67% from the same period in 2016.
 In terms of cold hard cash, the UK median daily rate rose from £400 in 2016 to £425 in 2018.

 Of course, this figure includes London, known for its high prices and comparatively higher wages to the rest of the UK.
 The UK-wide median only rose by £5 from 2017, but when you exclude London, the UK daily median rose by £25.
 Impressive stuff.